-Registration for the exam in BA project requires that all 1st and 2nd semester exams as well as the exam in company internship have been passed.
+Participation in the exam in Bachelor Project requires that all 1st and 2nd semester exams as well as the exam in company internship have been passed.

-8.1 Exam in course element 4: Theory of Science and Methods
+8.1 Exam in course element 4: Theory and Methods

 The exam is internal and consists of a 4-hour individual written test.
 It is graded according to the 7-point scale.